-ARCA supports this short course program as a precursor to our Masters Certificate Program in International Art Crime and Cultural Heritage Protection Program.
+ARCA supports this short course program as a precursor to our Postgraduate Certificate Program in International Art Crime and Cultural Heritage Protection Program.
 Attendees to the Stonehill program will qualify for a fees reduction to ARCA's 10 week program if they attend both programs.
 Please contact email@example.com for more information.

 Former Scotland Yard detective Richard Ellis and former FBI Agent Virginia Curry will team up to teach "The Fine Art of Crime and Art World Basic Primer" at Stonehill College from July 30 to August 3, 2012 at North Easton, Massachusetts.

 Richard Ellis is a professional art crime investigator and a director of the Art Management Group.
 Based in London he is a former detective with New Scotland Yard, where he founded and ran the Art & Antiques Squad for over a decade.
 FBI Special Agent (Retired) and Art Crime Team Investigator Virginia Curry is a FBI certified and highly successful undercover agent/instructor and former FBI Security consultant, now privately licensed by the State of Texas.
 This is the description for their course:

 Presenting our partnership with Stonehill College, in which we take full advantage of the beautiful campus and the rich resources of the greater Boston area we offer participants a "hands on" connection and an exceptional experience of scholarship and professionalism with art.
 There will be lecturers on campus each morning focusing on topics which initiate the novice aficionado to the economics of art, provide suggestions for researching their own areas of art interest and of course we will discuss crimes against art and share our first hand international experience, scholarship and current topics in the field.